 U.S. Passport: U.S. citizens may present a valid U.S. passport when traveling via air, land or sea between the U.S. and the aforementioned Western Hemisphere countries.

-The Passport Card: U.S. citizens may begin applying in advance for this new, limited-use, wallet-size passport card beginning February 1, 2008.
-We expect cards will be available and mailed to applicants in spring 2008.
-When available it will only be valid for land and sea travel between the U.S. and Canada, Mexico, the Caribbean region, and Bermuda.
+The Passport Card: U.S. citizens may present a valid limited-use, wallet-size passport card for land and sea travel between the U.S. and Canada, Mexico, the Caribbean region, and Bermuda.

 WHTI-Compliant Travel Documents for U.S. citizen travel via land or sea, as of January 31, 2008:

 - Trusted Traveler Cards (NEXUS, SENTRI, or FAST)

 - State Issued Enhanced Driver’s License (when available)